bahmutov/verify-code-example/api/README.md

 This server responds to HTTP requests and connects to the MySQL database to insert, update, and fetch records.
 See the top level routing in the [index.js](./index.js) file (served using [micro](https://github.com/vercel/micro#readme) or [micro-dev](https://github.com/vercel/micro-dev))

-The database connection requires `.env` file with the following environment variables
+The database connection requires an `.env` file with the following environment variables

 ```
 DB_HOST=